SnowPeakLiu/oneMillion/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details

+## Security Notes

+- Never commit your API credentials
+- Always use testnet for development
+- Start with small position sizes
+- Monitor your positions regularly
+- Use appropriate risk management settings